chinchunc9858/apcsa-freedom-project/tool/learning-log.md

   * changing the color to the one I want.
   * using fonts to make the text look more unique.

+12/17/23:
+* I learned that flutter have the same concept as making a website.
+  * The font can be changed to our liking.
+  * It is able to make logos and symbols such as the next button.

 <!--